NovusTheory/YTMDv2-Amuse-Fix/README.md

 ![image](https://github.com/user-attachments/assets/3a279483-9da6-4ab7-9382-8d718522c782)

+Follow the normal procedures of authorizing a companion in YTMDesktop refreshing the browser source page cache in OBS if needed to reinitiate the authorization

 Amuse should now be in your OBS and working properly with YTMDesktop v2 as long as this application is running in the background :)